jbkimble/portfolios/template.markdown

 Takeaways from the session:

-* Break down problems into small chunks and master one tiny piece at a time before moving onto the next
-* Maintain growth mindset and a calm learning state of mind even in the face of difficult material
-* Expose youself repeatedly to lots of good examples of what you are trying to learn
-* Surround yourself with the best and learn from the best
+In order to learn rapidlly there are several things to keep in mind: First don't try to learn every aspect of a new skill at once, instead break down problems into small chunks and master one tiny piece at a time before moving onto the next.
+It is also vital to maintain growth mindset and a calm learning state of mind even in the face of difficult material, with repeated practice you can learn material that seemed impossible at first.
+One way to accelerate your learning is to expose youself repeatedly to lots of good examples of what you are trying to learn.
+Finally community is an important part of learning and in order to reach your full potential you must surround yourself with the best and learn from the best.

 #### There Is An "I" In Team